yottapanda/website/content/posts/oauth.md

 ---
 ### Preface

 I have been writing this since before my [Kitchen Debt](./kitchen-debt.md) post.
-It has taken far too long, so please, _enjoy to the fullest extent possible_.
+It has taken far too long, so please, _enjoy to the fullest extent possible_ 🥲.

 ## A Short (I Lie) History Lesson